 Reframe

-Jesus said, ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
+Jesus said, “Love the Lord your God with all your heart and with all your soul and with all your mind.”
 This is the first and greatest commandment.
-And the second is like it: ‘Love your neighbor as yourself.’ ––Matthew 22:37-39
+And the second is like it: ‘Love your neighbor as yourself. ––Matthew 22:37-39

 Joe is from a first-generation Italian family from a small town in Calabria, the tip of the boot in Italy.
 His mom—the daughter of Italian immigrants—and dad met in college, raising their kids in a traditional Italian manner.
 The expectation was for Joe to get a “practical” degree such as business or engineering, while Joe dreamed of being a filmmaker.
 When he switched majors his freshman year, his parents were less than thrilled.
 Even though—some three decades later—Joe has done well for himself as a film editor, his parents never “got it.”